nokia/danm/user-guide.md

 * provisioning generic IP routes into a configured routing table inside the Pod's network namespace
 * Pod-level controlled provisioning of policy-based IP routes into Pod's network namespace
 #### Device Plugin support
-DANM provides general support to CNIs which interwork with Kubernetes' Device Plugin mechanism such as SR-IOV CNI.
+DANM provides general support for CNIs interworking with Kubernetes' Device Plugin mechanism.
+A practical example of such a network provisioner is the SR-IOV CNI.
 When a properly configured Network Device Plugin runs, the allocatable resource list for the node should be updated with resource discovered by the plugin.
 ##### Using Intel SR-IOV CNI
 SR-IOV Network Device Plugin allows to create a list of *netdevice* type resource definitions with *sriovMode*, where each resource definition can have one or more assigned *rootDevice* (Physical Function).
 The plugin looks for Virtual Functions (VF) for each configured Physical Function (PF) and adds all discovered VFs to the allocatable resource's list of the given Kubernetes Node.
 The Device Plugin resource name will be the device pool name on the Node.
 These device pools can be referred in Pod definition's resource request part on the usual way.